 2. SnapChat’s “Would You Rather” About Rihanna

 SnapChat is a social platform that’s always on the up and up.
 However, they received backlash after posting a quiz about Rihanna.
-A popular game, “Would You Rather” typically includes outrageous tasks or situations.
+A well-known game, “Would You Rather” typically includes outrageous tasks or situations.
 SnapChat made the mistake of creating a question based on the Rihanna – Chris Brown feud.
 The question: “Would you rather slap Rihanna or punch Chris Brown?”

 3. Cinnabon Banks on Carrie Fisher’s Death